mcohen01/node-quickbooks/README.md

 <a name="reportAgedReceivableDetail" />
 #### reportAgedReceivableDetail(options, callback)

-Retrieves the AgedReceivableDetail Report from Quickbooks
+Retrieves the AgedReceivableDetail Report from QuickBooks

 __Arguments__